 How to avoid: Learn to trust your staff and delegate work according to each team member’s strengths.
 If they make a mistake, it is your role to correct them and make sure they do not commit the same mistake again.

 Sign #5: Doing overwork and overtime

-Trying to do a lot of tedious work means having more workload and working for more hours.
+One of the major signs you're a micromanager is trying to do a lot of tedious work which means having more workload and working for more hours.
 Realize that being engaged at work does not necessarily equate to progress.
 Sometimes, it is a sign of an unhealthy and unoptimised work process.
 It is also a waste of resources as more time is spent on tasks.

 How to avoid: Streamline your workflow to avoid wasting time on unnecessary tedious tasks such as constant updates and monitoring, among others.
 Figure out how to do a simple and more efficient process without losing quality in the results.

 It is quite alarming to see people come and go in a company, especially in just a short span of time.
 If you don’t see any internal factor that could affect your team such as low salary rate, low benefits, and the likes, then it is best to look at your management style.
 If your management style is causing people to leave, then it is a big issue that you need to address immediately.

 How to avoid: Support your team by investing in their growth, not on their work.
 Look at your team as valued resources rather than a liability and help them work in line with their career goals.
 This will create trust between you and your team and will improve overall teamwork.